 Weighted blankets live up to their moniker.
 Essentially, they are blankets that have been constructed with an added, evenly distributed heft of approximately 5 to 30 pounds.
 Many compare the feeling of a sleeping under a weighted blanket to wearing a weighted vest during an X-ray — only much more comfortable.
 Much like a regular duvet cover and comforter set, this bedding typically comes in two parts, or layers.
 The inner layer holds the weight, while the outer layer offers up sensational comfort in the form of soft, cozy materials.

 What are the benefits of a weighted blanket?

-What's more, the added pressure of a weighted blanket is said to produce a sense of protection, mimicking the feeling of a protective hug.
-That feeling of protection is the chief reason behind their continual use in therapy for those with anxiety, obsessive compulsive disorder (OCD), post-traumatic stress syndrome (PTSD), and autism.
+What's more, the added pressure of a weighted blanket is said to give you a sense of protection, as it mimics the feeling of a warm hug.
+In fact, that's the chief reason behind the continual use of weighted blankets in therapy for those experiencing anxiety, obsessive compulsive disorder (OCD), post-traumatic stress syndrome (PTSD), and autism.

 On a quest to find the best weighted blanket?
 Before you hit that checkout button, there are a couple things to consider.

 1. Find the best weighted blanket material for you.
 When it comes to the choosing the best weighted blanket material, it's all about your personal preference.
 Thanks to the copious amounts of fabric variations available, you should have no trouble finding a favorite: They come in everything from soft cotton and microfiber polyester to cushy plush fleece.

 2. Find the best weighted blanket weight for you.
 Industry guidelines suggest buying a weighted blanket that equates to roughly 10 percent of your body weight.
 For more on this, check out our handy guide below.